appressoas/django_cradmin/docs/gettingstartedguide_part_two.rst

     def test_if_no_messages_in_system(self):
         mockresponse = self.mock_http200_getrequest_htmls()
         self.assertTrue(mockresponse.selector.one('.test-no-messages'))
-        no_messages_html_text = mockresponse.selector.one('.test-no-messages').alltext_normalized
+        no_messages_html_text = mockresponse.selector.one('.test-no-messages').text_normalized
         self.assertEqual('No messages in system', no_messages_html_text)

 As you can see the tests just checks that the expected text is displayed in the template based on the number of messages in the system.
-In the first test we use `text_normalized` to the the text from the template, since the text is here shown in the html-tag which has a CRadmin test css class.
-In the second test the text we want to fecth from the template is in a html-tag which is a child of the tag which have the CRadmin test css class.
-Therefore we need to use `alltext_normalized` to fetch the text.
+In both tests we use the `text_normalixed` since the text is shown in the html-tag which has a CRadmin test css class.
+If the html-tag displaying the text was a child of the tag which had a CRadmin css test class, we would use ``alltext_normalized` to fetch the text from the template.

 Do you remember to take a break from the screen and stretch you body?